Buying Medicines Online: It's Convenient and Private, but Beware of Unsafe Websites

 Don’t use sites that include undocumented case histories claiming amazing results.

-Talk with your healthcare professional before using any medicine for the first time.
+Talk with your healthcare provider before using any medicine for the first time.

 If you think a site is illegal, you can report it to the FDA online at FDA.gov.